 This declaration of conformity is based on the April 28, 2022 version of the German Corporate Governance Code.

 OHB SE departs from the recommendations of the German Corporate Governance Code in a small number of points:

-Deductible for members of the Supervisory Board (3.8)
+Age limit for members of the Management Board (B.5)

-The Corporate Governance Code recommends defining maximum ages as well as a regular limit for the term of the Supervisory Board members’ office.
-The Supervisory Board is elected by the shareholders of OHB SE.
-An age limit may result in rigid rules and an unwanted exclusion criterion detrimental to the Company’s goal of encouraging persons with great experience to serve on the Supervisory Board.
-For this reason, a more flexible approach, in which a decision is based on the merits of the individual case, is preferred over a rigid rule.
-The Management Board and Supervisory Board do not consider the introduction of a limit to Supervisory Board members’ term of office to be appropriate.
+The Corporate Governance Code recommends to set age limits for members of the Supervisory Board.
+The Supervisory Board is elected by OHB SE's shareholders.
+An age limit may lead to rigid rules and establish an unintended exclusion criterion which may run counter to the Company's objective of attracting personalities with extensive experience to serve on the Supervisory Board.
+For this reason, a more flexible approach based on a decision on a case-by-case basis was preferred to a rigid limit.

 Management Board and Supervisory Board of OHB SE

 Bremen, December 15, 2022